-Make sure to keep on hand at least seven days of medication you depend on.
+Make sure to keep at least 7 days of medication you depend on.
 If you can't keep medication on hand, maintain a list of current prescriptions.
 You can ask your pharmacist for a current list every time you refill.